What is The magicJack App (magicApp)?

 The evolution of smartphones, long distance calling cards and smartly packaged phone plans however, threw up fresh challenges of portability, easy installation and low-cost operations for the leading VoIP applications of recent times.
 To its credit, MagicJack helped by responding well, and its smartphone app opened up wider opportunities to render features for the company.

 The original app, released with Plus device was named FREE Calls, leveraging the signature feature with a conspicuous “Talk Free” icon in green background.
 While designers were left a touch cold with the flat, 2-D look – user survey metrics from Coremetrics and GoMez showed a high degree of appreciation from users who appreciated the call clarity, purpose, and free use of the app.
-While our review showed the new app has catered to their largest user-base of all Samsung, Android and iOS users (including Tablet users), it doesn’t have support for Windows OS and Blackberry platforms yet.
+While our review showed the new app has catered to their largest user-base of all Samsung, Android and iOS iPhone users (including Tablet users), it doesn’t have support for Windows OS and Blackberry platforms yet.
 That, however, is set to change soon with extensive upgrade plans included for next generation of devices (MagicJack Go and magicJackEXPRESS).

 True to its brand identity, the MagicApp boasts of some arresting features: